As Seen In

-Hidden Gems in Paris You Won’t Find in a Guidebook
+Hidden Gems in Paris France You Won’t Find in a Guidebook

-Looking for hidden gems in Paris to explore?
+Looking for hidden gems in Paris France to explore?

 Just then, your cute waiter comes by, and you fumble for the few French words you remember.
 Reality comes screeching in, and you’re quickly reminded of your tourist status.